 I just got back from The Philippines for a conference.
-As usual crappy food on the plane, so a little peckish what can I eat?
-A quick rummage in my food fridge, and I spot the stuff I bought last week at my mate Chris’s, The Cheese Shop @ Joo Chiat.
+As usual awful food on the plane, so a little peckish What can I eat?
+A quick rummage in my food fridge, and I spot the stuff I bought last week at The Cheese Shop @ Joo Chiat.
 And what did I create, well I created Black Pudding with Coarse Cheese and Horseradish.

-ALL items were bought from his joint.
-I am so happy now, knowing that this is going to taste so so good.
+All items were bought from his joint.
+I am so happy now, knowing that this is going to taste so good.
 I’m loving the thought of this dish, Black Pudding with Coarse Cheese and Horseradish.
-But what went in to it – one plate wonder.
+But what went into this one plate wonder?

 - A good 5″ chunk of Boern Trots cheese (probably one of the best cheeses I have ever had);

 - A good dollop of horseradish; and